aixnr/coronavirus/content/_index.md

 ACE2 is known to be expressed on ciliated epithelial cells in the upper and lower airway, as well as in type II pneumocytes ([Lukassen et al. 2020][vir_11], preprint).
 A study shows that ACE2 is expressed on mucosa of oral cavity ([Xu et al. 2020][vir_12]) and other organs (see **Table 1**).

 **■ *In vitro* culture of SARS-CoV-2**
-Both Hoffmann et al. (2020) and Matsuyama et al. (2020) demonstrated high viral titer in Vero E6 cell line that expresses high level of TMPRSS2 (VeroE6/TMPRSS, ~10-fold higher RNA expression level of TMPRSS2).
+Both Hoffmann et al. (2020) and Matsuyama et al. (2020) showed that VeroE6/TMPRSS2 cell line (expresses high level of TMPRSS2, ~10-fold higher message level for TMPRSS2) can produce high viral titer of the SARS-CoV-2.
 These studies, along with others in the past with SARS-CoV (2003) also demonstrated the use of Calu-3 cell line to culture the virus ([Tseng et al. 2005][vir_16])

 **■ Viral life cycle**
 After host receptor recognition, binding, fusion, and uncoating into the host cell, coronavirus translates the replicase gene from the virion genomic RNA.
 The replicase polyproteins, pp1a and pp1b, are cleaved by internal proteases.
 Coronavirus viral proteins (including a number of the non-structural proteins) form replication-transcription complex (RTC) in the cytosol, proximal to the perinuclear region.
 See review by [de Wilde (2017)][vir_14] and [Fehr & Perlman (2015)][vir_15].